 Because LC is a multi-system condition, treatment must be individualized to each patient based on their presenting symptoms.
-This will require a multidisciplinary team of specialists that include neurology, cardiology, pulmonology, viral specialists.
+This will require a multidisciplinary team of specialists that includes neurology, cardiology, pulmonology, viral specialists.
 Treatment focuses on addressing and improving symptoms of Long COVID, as well as treating any comorbidities (diseases existing with LC).
-Unfortunately, there is no effective treatment to eliminate Long COVID at this time.
+Unfortunately, there is no effective treatment to eliminate LC at this time.

 What is My Expected Outcome?

 While it is still too soon to predict the outcome for LC patients, many experience a reduction in symptoms over time or are able to manage them with the appropriate care.
 At RTHM, our primary goal is to provide comprehensive medical care for our patients.
 To do that, we plan to use our patient-led data collection protocols to help better understand LC.
 With a better understanding of LC, we can provide more comprehensive treatment, with the ultimate goal of finding a cure.